harmony-one/h/progress/philipp-petzka.md

+2025-05-05: I got data on S funding rates and am currently analyzing it to see if changes in funding rates are a good indicator of upcoming price moves.

+I also did a status check-up on the Berachain ecosystem since it is a potential ecosystem to look into after Sonic.
+My conclusion is that in the current market environment, the chain economics are not sustainable, especially with the characteristics of participants in their chain ecosystem.

+Besides that, I continued to help the team understand Pendle strategies and assess risks involved.

 2025-04-27: I looked deeper into options and the Box Spread strategy Aaron proposed.
 First results did not look very promising in terms of potential profitability, yield distribution and its effects on a tokenization, and how safe the yields are.

 I decided to use tracking of funding rates to optimize liquidity provision in volatile pools and looked for backtesting tools.
 A data set with historical funding rates in short intervals will bring more clarity if the combination of funding rates and liquidity strategy increases profitability for LP management.